- Sliding is a one of the most important tools that a good ball player must possess

 - The outer cardboard sheet on this DIY pad can be replaced as they wear out.

-Sliding drills is all about muscle memory so that young players automatically know how to slide without even thinking about it.
+Sliding is all about muscle memory so that young players automatically know how to slide without even thinking about it.

 When to Begin Sliding Towards a Base

-In another words, how far away does a player have to be from their destination base before starting the sliding motion?
+One of the most common questions parents ask is how far away does a player have to be from their destination base before starting the sliding motion?

 For example, if a player is 5 feet tall, he should begin to slide a bit shorter than 5 feet away from the base.

-Bent-leg sliding drills
+Bent-leg sliding techniques

 Please realize that your kids will naturally prefer one leg over the other when it comes to bent-leg sliding.